ihhub/penguinV/API_description.md

 	);
 	```
 	**Description:**
 	&nbsp;&nbsp;&nbsp;&nbsp;Subtracts second image pixel intensities on an area with [width, height] size from first image pixel intensities on an area with same size (difference between two values).
-If first image pixel intensity less than second image pixel intensity the result pixel intensity will be 0.
+If pixel intensity at first image is less than pixel intensity at second image the result pixel intensity will be 0.

 	**Parameters:**
 	&nbsp;&nbsp;&nbsp;&nbsp;in1 - first image